 - You need root access for any software installation

-We don’t offer Managed VPS hosting with Plesk, DirectAdmin, or Virtualizor at this time.
-However, you could install either of these on your own VPS.
+InMotion Hosting does not offer hosting for Plesk, DirectAdmin, or Virtualizor at this time.
+However, you could install these on your own VPS.

 Both support Secure Shell (SSH), cPanel, cPanel alternatives, and basic server management options in your Account Management Panel (AMP) such as snapshots and nameserver DNS configuration.